matt-42/vpp/README.md

 ### Mixing global expression in pixel wise image expressions

-In oposition to pixel wise image expressions, global expressions are evaluated only once per expression.
-However, it is possible to include them in pixel wise image expression without sacrifying performances.
+In opposition to pixel wise image expressions, global expressions are evaluated only once per expression.
+However, it is possible to include them in pixel wise image expression without impacting performances.
 The eval function first traverses the expression abstract syntax tree (AST), replace them with their actual value and then finally launch the pixel wise evaluation.
 As a result, the global